drublic/Templates/README.md

 ## Usage

-Templates with the attribute `x-template` get indexed by their name and injected into the DOM where the attribute `x-template-inject` matches the template's name.
+Elements with the attribute `x-template` get indexed by their name and injected into the DOM where the attribute `x-template-inject` matches the template's name.